Billy-Sheppard/increment_version/README.md

     -a: For using a Version.toml file instead of Cargo.toml

     -t: For automatically tagging with the format v{version}, committing, and pushing to git remote

+    --no-update: Skips checking for an updated version

+    -d: Returns some extra output